Canadian Royal Heritage Community Presentations

 Numerous heritage costumes, heraldic shields, display crowns, bunting, etc. and the necessary associated display equipment such as easels, tripods, flag stands and various braces for the material.

 The Institute’s social events and national Trust events, such as the annual dinner, also call upon the community presentations division for logistical support.

 The Maple Crown: A Theatrical History of Canada is a popular heritage show on the story of the Canadian Monarchy, presented through the prose, poetry, anecdotes and music of participants and observers of Canadian history over more than five hundred years.
-The Institute has been authorised by the show’s creators to present this educational entertainment event on a periodic basis (usually once a year) in various locations around Canada, as part of its mandate of presenting Canada’s royal heritage to Canadians.
+The Institute has been authorised by the show’s creators to present this educational entertainment event on a periodic basis in various locations around Canada, as part of its mandate of presenting Canada’s royal heritage to Canadians.